Tutorials

 cloudquery sync postgres-to-motherduck-cdc.yml

-This time the sync will run continuously, and any changes made to the Postgres database will be automatically copied to MotherDuck.
+This time the sync runs continuously, and any changes made to the PostgreSQL database are automatically replicated to MotherDuck.